Mellnik/zwarfare/README.md

 There can still be version numbers greater than 9 like 3.14.2 etc.

 # Compiler setup

 For release/live builds we're using "-O1 -d0" as compiler parameters.
 For debug builds "-d3".

+# Layout

+Use proper alignment -> Use TAB not SPACE